 The amount claimed on the administrative claim will cap the amount that can be recovered at trial, in most circumstances.
 Although, it is possible that changed circumstances, not readily foreseeable at the time of the claim, may allow the court to award an amount that was greater than claimed at the administrative level, this is an uncertain means of relief, which will invariably result in a tremendous amount of additional litigation over whether or not there was truly a set of changed circumstances.
 As a result of this, it is necessary to always request the largest amount that you can possibly justify at the administrative level.
 It is extremely embarrassing to try to explain to the client, that the judge just awarded $75,000, but because you only claimed $50,000 at the administrative level, the United States will only have to pay $50,000 worth of the judgment.

-The information on this web site is designed to encourage a discussion about Veterans Administration medical malpractice, malpractice claims and procedures.
+The information on this web site is designed to encourage a discussion about Veterans Administration, Veterans Affairs and VA medical malpractice, malpractice claims and procedures.
 It is not intended to be legal advice.
 Legal advice can only be obtained from an attorney.
-If you have a medical malpractice claim against the Veterans Administration, you should consult with an attorney who is familiar with handling medical malpractice claims against the Veterans Administration and the Federal Tort Claims Act.
+If you have a medical malpractice claim against the Veterans Administration, you should consult with an attorney who is familiar with handling medical malpractice claims against the Veterans Administration, Department of Veterans Affairs, the VA and the Federal Tort Claims Act.

 The information which is used on this web site, is collected from information available on the World Wide Web.
 It contains information about Veterans Administration medical malpractice, the manner in which the Veterans Administration defends medical malpractice cases brought by veterans.
 It includes articles on Veterans Administration medical malpractice.
 These articles on Veterans Administration medical malpractice include references to medical malpractice by Veterans Administration nurses, Veterans Administration doctors, Veterans Administration physicians and Veterans Administration surgeons.
 Some of this information, is provided by veterans who have been harmed by medical malpractice at Veterans Administration hospitals, or by Veterans Administration doctors, Veterans Administration physicians, veterans administration surgeons, Veterans Administration nurses or other Veterans Administration medical providers.
 Some of information that is provided on this web site, has been provided by veterans advocate groups, that are concerned with the problem of Veterans Administration medical malpractice, because it affects the veterans who served our country, when the veterans are the subject of medical malpractice, by a Veterans Administration doctor, VA doctor, Veterans Administration surgeons, VA surgeon, Veterans Administration physician, VA physician, veterans administrations nurse, VA nurse, Veterans Administration physicians’ assistant, VA physician’s assistant, or other Veterans Administration medical provider www.VAmalpractice.com